"When you hear hoof beats, think horses, not zebras."

 - Heyman insists that "rude behavior or insensitivity towards other people and their feelings . . . will not be tolerated on CrowdMed."

 Within hours, medical detectives had already begun to chip away at my case.
 Most of the suggestions I received were legitimate and well thought-out.
 A few, such as "lifestyle issues" and "depressive disorder," were disappointing.
-I flagged them and continued onward, undeterred by a few unfounded suggestions.
-In total, 19 different detectives contrbuted to my case.
+I flagged them and continued onward, undeterred.
+In total, 19 different detectives contributed to my case.
 If I had chosen to offer an incentive, I might have had encountered more than 200 medical detectives.

 I could have extended my case for $99, but I chose not to do so.
 Ultimately, the diagnostic suggestion with the most votes was Ehler's Danlos Syndrome.
 This was the first suggestion that appeared on the site, and it remained the first item on the list.
 The disease has five subtypes, and one of them is Vascular EDS.
 I have suspected Vascular EDS for the last three years.